Wherever there is heat, there are applications.

 - All rights belong to the BBC -

-Live demonstrations on Tomorrow's World and the BBC Radio 4 in 1990 showed that an egg coated in Starlite could remain raw, and cold enough to be picked up with a bare hand, even after five minutes under the flame of a blowtorch.
-When heat is applied, the material chars, which creates an expanding low-density foam of carbon which is thermally resistant.
+Live demonstrations on Tomorrow's World and the BBC Radio 4 in 1990 showed that an egg coated in Starlite could remain raw, and cool enough to be picked up with a bare hand, even after five minutes under the flame of a blowtorch.

 Plastic that can withstand a Nuclear Blast?